 It begins with advertisers' selective pressure for the civilization's communication systems to maximize emotional bandwidth, to enable instruction and conversion.
-This in turn enables centralized businesses to scale with a focus on certain commonalities in human behavior.
+This in turn enables centralized businesses to scale with a focus on lowest common denominators among human behavior.

 Machiavelli